pulp/pulp_rpm/docs/tech-reference/types.rst

 Unit Key
 ^^^^^^^^
 ``id``
- Package group Id
+ Package group ID

 ``repo_id``
- Repository id the package group id is associated.
+ Repository id the package group id is associated

 Metadata
 ^^^^^^^^
 ``name``
- Name of the Package group
+ Name of the package group

 ``description``
  Description of the package group